dptools/dpdash/README-PNL.md

 ### Cookies

+Within DPdash, [cookies are not transferred](http://docs.neuroinfo.org/dpdash/en/latest/building.html?highlight=cookies) over unencrypted HTTP.
-After entering admin credentials in DPdash login page, if you are dropped back to login again, set the following to `false`:
+For this limitation, after entering admin credentials in DPdash login page, you may be dropped back to login again.
+To circumvent this issue, set the following to `false`:

     ${state}/dpdash/configs/dpdash.js: config.session.cookie.secure = false;